mpizenberg/cardano-gov-voting/frontend/ARCHITECTURE.md

 This way, we can easily envision a scenario where the vote Tx is prepared as a group.
 But then each individual party can sign the prepared vote with their own setup.

-In the following stage details, steps with a working POC are checked already.

 ## Preparing a vote Tx with rationale

 This stage requires the following steps: